Advocacy

 For most people outside the world of law, trial advocacy is courtroom drama in which lawyers present clashing case theories, question witnesses, trade legal arguments and objections, disclose or withhold facts, exploit their opponents’ weaknesses, and play the emotions of a jury like strings on a violin.

-In fact, all of these are elements of University of Arizona Law’s Advocacy Program, which teaches students procedural, evidentiary, and ethical requirements, techniques of persuasion, and specific skills – from jury selection and opening statements, through direct examination, presenting exhibits, cross-examinations, and closing arguments.
+In fact, all of these are elements of University of Arizona Law’s Thomas Mauet Advocacy Program, which teaches students procedural, evidentiary, and ethical requirements, techniques of persuasion, and specific skills – from jury selection and opening statements, through direct examination, presenting exhibits, cross-examinations, and closing arguments.

 We are fully confident that our Advocacy program will comprehensively prepare you for a career in the courtroom.